cyscale/cyscale.com/src/pages/careers/marketing-manager.md

 location: Romania
 date: 2021-12-14T15:44:48.479Z
 permalink: marketing-manager
-description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
-We are looking for an experienced marketing manager.
+description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
+  We are looking for an experienced Product Marketing Manager.
 skills: Marketing, SaaS, Cybersecurity, Cloud, PLG
 experience: mid/senior
 department: Marketing